-Two COVID-19 vaccines have been authorized for use in Canada and immunizations have begun in priority populations.
+Five COVID-19 vaccines have been authorized for use in Canada.
+Immunizations have begun in B.C. in priority populations.

 Vaccines help protect you from getting sick by working with the body's immune system.
 Vaccines help your body develop protection so you do not get sick.
 Most vaccines are given by injection and sometimes need more than one dose.